MSc Quantitative Finance

 Professional network of graduates

-This is a fantastic platform for someone starting out in the finance industry, with advice and networking opportunities from like-minded, established professionals at their fingertips.
-It's also a great way for you to keep in contact with others from your course.
+This is a fantastic platform for someone starting out in the finance industry, with advice and networking opportunities from like-minded, established professionals and former students of the course.
+It's also a great way for you to keep in contact with others you already know from your course cohort.

 Apply